Bulgaria

 The recommended air terminal: Sofia (Bulgaria, 100 km/ 62 mi away)

-How to get there: All participants will be transported by bus/shuttle from Sofia to the project hotel in Pazardzhik for an additional fee of 40 EUR.
+How to get there: All participants will be transported by bus/shuttle from Sofia to the project hotel in Pazardzhik for an additional fee of approximately 40 EUR.

-Visa requirements: Citizens of EU, EEA, USA, Canada, Japan, Republic of Korea, Australia and New Zealand do not need a visa to visit Bulgaria for up to 90 days.
-Citizens of all other countries may need a visa.The Balkan Heritage Foundation can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.
-For further details please visit our Visa information page.
+Visa Requirements: Citizens of the EU, EEA, UK, USA, Canada, Japan, Republic of Korea, Australia, and New Zealand do not need a visa to visit Bulgaria.
+Citizens of all other countries may need a visa.
+The Balkan Heritage Foundation can provide an official invitation letter to facilitate the visa application process at the relevant embassy.
+For further details, please visit our visa information page.
+Bulgaria is a full member of the Schengen Area and part of this borderless zone, allowing people to travel between Bulgaria and other Schengen countries without passport checks at land borders.
+Holders of a valid Schengen visa issued by another Schengen country can enter Bulgaria using that visa.

 Accommodation & Meals